Desperate Situation for Gaza's 1 Million Children

 UNICEF is ready to ramp up delivery of emergency supplies for children

-After almost 11 weeks of a complete aid blockade, authorities have allowed only a slow drip of UN supplies into the Gaza Strip since mid-May.
-Between May 19 and July 2, authorities permitted an average of 30 UN trucks per day to offload aid at designated crossings.
+After almost 11 weeks of a complete aid blockade, authorities allowed only a slow drip of UN supplies into the Gaza Strip between May 19 and July 2, 2025, during which time an average of 30 UN trucks were permitted per day to offload aid at designated crossings.

 We know what works.
 We just need to be allowed to save lives. — James Elder, UNICEF Spokesperson